Russian S-300 missiles a pawn in diplomatic game, Wikileaks show

 Russia's determination to supply Syria mirrors an earlier commitment to Iran, though it long assured diplomats it had no intention of sending S-300s to either country, the cables show.

-Russia was well aware of the "destabilizing" effect of supplying weapons like the S-300 to the Middle East, one September 2008 cable quoted Viktor Simakov, Counselor for Israel and Palestine in Russia's Foreign Ministry, as saying.
+Russia was well aware of the "destabilising" effect of supplying weapons like the S-300 to the Middle East, one September 2008 cable quoted Viktor Simakov, Counsellor for Israel and Palestine in Russia's Foreign Ministry, as saying.

 "Simakov reiterated that Russia understood very well Israel's concern about either Syria or Iran obtaining the Iskander or S-300 missile systems," the cable said.